 When the TXVECTOR parameter FORMAT is NON_NGV_10 and the TXVECTOR parameter NON_NGV_MODULATION is NON_NGV_10_DUP_OFDM, the transmitted PPDU is a non-NGV duplicate.
 Non-NGV duplicate transmission is used to transmit to STAs that support non-NGV OFDM and may be present in a part of a 20 MHz channel (see Table 32-2 (Interpretation of FORMAT, NON_NGV_MODULATION and CH_BANDWIDTH parameters)).
 The RL-SIG, NGV-SIG, RNGV-SIG, NGV-STF and NGV-LTF fields are not transmitted.
 The L-STF, L-LTF, and L-SIG fields shall be transmitted in the same way as in the NGV transmission, with the exceptions for the Rate and Length fields which shall follow Clause 17.3.4 (SIGNAL field).
 Data field shall be as defined in Equation (32-35).

-rNon-NGV-DataiTXt=1NNON_NGV_10_DUP_OFDM-DataTonen=0NSYM-1wTSYMt-nTSYM

-k=-2626Dk,n+pn+1Pkexpj2πk-32ΔFt-nTSYM-TGI-TCSiTX

-+(j∙exp)j2π(k+32)ΔFt-nTSYM-TGI-TCSiTX
+rNon-NGV-DataiTXt=1NNON_NGV_10_DUP_OFDM-DataTonen=0NSYM-1wTSYMt-nTSYMk=-2626Dk,n+pn+1Pk∙expj2π(k-32)ΔFt-nTSYM-TGI-TCSiTX+j∙expj2π(k+32)ΔFt-nTSYM-TGI-TCSiTX

 (#1087, #1835, #1675)